This advisory announces multiple vulnerabilities in Jenkins.

 SECURITY-214 / CVE-2015-5326

-Users with the permission to take slave nodes offline can enter arbitrary HTML that gets shown unescaped to users visiting the slave overview page.
+Users with the permission to take agent nodes offline can enter arbitrary HTML that gets shown unescaped to users visiting the agent overview page.

 SECURITY-153 is considered low as users have no control over which information they see, and the kind of information revealed is very limited.

 SECURITY-169 is considered critical as it allows attackers to circumvent CSRF protection.

 SECURITY-173 is considered low due to the high degree of specific user interaction required, and the limited information that can be gained this way.

 SECURITY-184 is considered critical: It enables several different attacks, compromising integrity, stability and confidentiality.

 SECURITY-186 is considered medium: Low privileged users can gain some limited information about items they should not have access to.

 SECURITY-192 is considered medium: While the amount of information disclosed is very limited, it is trivial to exploit.